 Here are a few examples of our projects around the nation:

 We replaced culverts up and down Connecticut’s Bride Brook, part of Long Island Sound estuary.
 With the increased flow from the new, larger culverts, fish could swim upstream for the first time in more than a decade.
-Recently, Bride Brook reaped the benefits: the 2017 spring run of migrating fish was almost five times what we had seen in the past.
+The 2017 spring run of migrating fish was almost five times what we had seen in the past.

 We Partner With State and Local Organizations